carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 - "In Scrapy, a \"Spider\" is the code that tells it what to do on a specific website."
 - "A Scrapy project can have more than one spider but needs at least one."
 - "With Scrapy, we can use XPath, CSS selectors and Regular Expressions to define what elements to scrape from a page."
-- "Extracted data can be stored in \"Item\" objects.
+- "Extracted data can be stored in `Item` objects.
 Such objects must be defined before they can be used."
-- "Scrapy will automatically stored extracted data in CSS, JSON or XML format based on the file extension given in the -o option."
+- "Scrapy will automatically stored extracted data in CSV, JSON or XML format based on the file extension given in the -o option."
 ---

 ## Recap